-At Hunter, we believe that the study of art is a multi-faceted enterprise comprised of studio practice and research in the history and theory of art.
-Programs offer BA, BFA, and MFA degrees, which are open to all media.
-Candidates select one field of concentration in studio art: drawing, painting, sculpture and installation, printmaking, photography, ceramics clay and casting, and combined media.
+At Hunter, we believe that the study of art is a multi-faceted enterprise comprising studio practice and research in the history and theory of art.
+We offer BA, BFA, and MFA degrees, with the possibility of specializing in a wide range of art historical periods and cultures, from antiquity to the present, and in a broad spectrum of media in studio art.
+In studio art, candidates select one field of concentration: drawing, painting, sculpture and installation, printmaking, photography, ceramics clay and casting, and combined media.

-The community of students represents a wide range of art interests, nationalities, ages, and backgrounds.
+The community of students represents a diverse assemblage of interests, nationalities, ages, and backgrounds.
 On the MFA level, each student works in an individual studio located in the MFA Building at 205 Hudson Street in Tribeca.
 There, every student has the opportunity to exhibit their work in the gallery for the culminating Degree Show.
-Students are actively involved in their own education and a number of student-initiated groups are important additions that complement the formal program, such as MFASO, The Photography Collective, ACE Curatorial Collective (MFA and MA students) and The Digital Media Collective.
+Students are actively involved in their own education and a number of student-initiated groups complement the formal program and round out the educational experience, among them the MA student organization (MASO), the MFA student organization (MFASO), The Photography Collective, ACE Curatorial Collective (MFA and MA students), and The Digital Media Collective.